OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/azure_container_registry.md

 Optional:

 - `audience` (String) Audience representing the intended recipient of the OIDC token.
-- `client_id` (String) Unique ID representing the application requesting authentication.
+- `client_id` (String) Unique identifier representing the application requesting authentication.
 - `tenant_id` (String) Unique identifier representing the Azure AD instance hosting the authenticating application.
 - `subject_keys` (List of String) Keys to include in a deployment or runbook.
 Valid options are `space`, `feed`.